 MSTP Summer Scholars: Program at a Glance

 The MSTP Summer Scholars program is uniquely designed for undergraduate students interested in both the MD and PhD degrees in the Biological or Biomedical Sciences at the University of Rochester.
+The MSTP Summer Scholars participants work in close collaboration with the Graduate Education Summer Scholars, the Summer Undergraduate Research Fellowship students (SURF), as well as many other research-based programs on our undergraduate and SMD campuses.
 A small group of trainees are selected from a large national pool of applicants to participate in this 10-week, hands-on experience.
 Some of the specific aspects of the program are:

 - 10-week independent research project under the supervision of a faculty mentor, current MSTP graduate student, and oversight from the Program Director.
 You can check out the Graduate Education's full list of Program Mentors here